Spiral galaxy: Spiral nebula

-Before it was understood that spiral galaxies existed outside of our Milky Way galaxy, they were often referred to as spiral nebulae.
+Before it was understood that spiral galaxies existed outside of our Milky Way galaxy, they were often referred to as spiral nebulae, due to Lord Rosse, whose telescope Leviathan was the first to reveal the spiral structure of galaxies.
+In 1845 he discovered the spiral structure of M51, a galaxy nicknamed later as the "Whirlpool Galaxy", and his drawings of it closely resemble modern photographs.
+In 1846 and in 1849 Lord Rosse identified similar pattern in Messier 99 and Messier 33 respectively.
+In 1850 he made the first drawing of Andromeda Galaxy's spiral structure.
+In 1852 Stephen Alexander supposed that Milky Way is also a spiral nebula.

 The question of whether such objects were separate galaxies independent of the Milky Way, or a type of nebula existing within our own galaxy, was the subject of the Great Debate of 1920, between Heber Curtis of Lick Observatory and Harlow Shapley of Mount Wilson Observatory.
 Beginning in 1923, Edwin Hubble observed Cepheid variables in several spiral nebulae, including the so-called "Andromeda Nebula", proving that they are, in fact, entire galaxies outside our own.
 The term spiral nebula has since fallen out of use.
-Another similar spiral galaxy, well outside of the Milky Way galaxy, is LEDA 2046648, detected by the James Webb Space Telescope at the beginning of 2023, and which is estimated to be about one billion light-years away.

 Milky Way

 The Milky Way was once considered an ordinary spiral galaxy.
 Astronomers first began to suspect that the Milky Way is a barred spiral galaxy in the 1960s.
-Their suspicions were confirmed by Spitzer Space Telescope observations in 2005, which showed that the Milky Way's central bar is larger than what was previously suspected.
+Their suspicions were confirmed by Spitzer Space Telescope observations in 2005, which showed that the Milky Way's central bar is larger than was previously suspected.